elijahsawyers/iTerm2-Configuration/README.md

 ```

 ### Install Oh My Zsh
-zsh is a shell, much like sh, but it allows you to use a bunch of cool plugins and themes!
+[Oh My Zsh](https://ohmyz.sh/) is a frameword for managing your zsh configuration, and it allows you to use a bunch of cool plugins and themes!

-To install zsh, use the following curl command:
+To install Oh My Zsh, use the following curl command:

 ```sh
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"